ikvk/imap_tools/README.rst

 You can change this behaviour by overriding MailBox._criteria_encoder or pass criteria as bytes in desired encoding.

+For string search keys a message matches if the string is a substring of the field.
+The matching is case-insensitive.

+When searching by dates - email's time and timezone are disregarding.

 .. code-block:: python

     from imap_tools import Q, AND, OR, NOT